josegonzalez/cakephp-mail-preview/README.md

 # MailPreview Plugin

+# This is Deprecated in favor of functionality built into [DebugKit](https://book.cakephp.org/3.0/en/debug-kit.html)

 A simple CakePHP plugin for use with previewing emails during development.

 This plugin was inspired by the Rails 4.1 feature, Action Mailer Previews, as well